esl/MongooseIM/doc/modules/mod_auth_token.md

 This module implements handling of tokens in oAuth-like authentication scheme.
 It provides necessary services to:

 * deserialize/serialize binary tokens received and issued by server,
-* validate incoming binary tokens, eg:
+* validate incoming binary tokens, i.e.:
-    * integrity checking based on Message Authentication Codes (MAC) with use of server-side stored user keys,
+    * check integrity using Message Authentication Codes (MAC) with use of server-side stored user keys,
-    * checking validity against configured validity duration times,
+    * check validity against configured validity duration times,
-    * checking validity against `sequence_no` - a sequence number stored in `auth_token` table.
+    * check revocation status,
+* handle token requests from logged in users.

 The module itself does not implement protocol related details - these are implemented in `cyrsasl.erl`.
 Generation of keys necessary to sign binary tokens is delegated to module `mod_keystore.erl`.